We offer grants for full-time faculty in Christian schools. Contact the Graduate Office for information.

 STEP 1: Complete the Graduate Financial Aid Form .

 STEP 2: Complete the FAFSA

-Students who wish to borrow a Stafford Loan must first complete the FAFSA, the Free Application for Federal Student Aid.
+Students who wish to borrow a federal Stafford Loan must first complete the FAFSA, the Free Application for Federal Student Aid.
+A new application must be received for each year that you want a loan.
+For courses taken from Summer 2014 through Spring 2015, choose the 2014-15 FAFSA.
 Click here to complete now.

 STEP 3: Sign your Master Promissory Note

 Once you’ve completed your FAFSA you will need to complete a Master Promissory Note (MPN), with the Department of Education.
+Choose the form for Direct Subsidized/Unsubsidized loan.
 Click here to complete now.

 STEP 4: Complete Stafford Loan Entrance Counseling, a federally required step for any student who wishes to borrow a Stafford Loan.
 Click here to complete now.

 STEP 5: After receiving your Award Letter, complete the Loan Disbursement Authorization form.

 Gordon will receive notification when your FAFSA has been completed and an award letter will be mailed to you informing you of the total Stafford Loan amount you are eligible to borrow.
 The last step is for you to complete our loan disbursement form.